 **Just a side note but this ultimate cheese sauce can also be served over broccoli or cauliflower to help get some extra veggies in the kiddos.

-This wholesome mac and cheese also call for 16 ounces of grated sharp cheddar cheese but your favorite shredded cheese will do.
+- Cheese: This calls for 16 ounces of grated sharp cheddar cheese but your favorite shredded cheese will do.
 Some people prefer Colby or mozzarella and that’s fine too.

 Storing your Pioneer Woman mac and cheese recipe in a covered container in the fridge is best.
 I like to divvy it up into single-serve portions so I can just grab it and go.